Ignacio Comonfort: Leadup to the War of Reform

-Lieutenant Colonel Miguel Miramon (left) and Father Francisco Javier Mirando (right), leaders of the Puebla Revolt.
+Lieutenant Colonel Miguel Miramón (left) and Father Francisco Javier Mirando (right), leaders of the Puebla Revolt.

 The clergy of Puebla were resolved to obstruct at all hazards the execution of the Lerdo Law, whereupon the government adopted stringent measures.
 The sale of the property went on though slowly owing to conscientious objectors and fear of political persecution by others and the government exiled both military officers and ecclesiastics charged with sedition.
 On the night of 15 September, many Franciscans were arrested and their convent was occupied by troops, and on the 17th the government decreed the suppression of the convent and the seizure of all its property except the main church and chapels, sacred vessels ornaments, relics, and images which were handed over to the archbishop.

 Ezequiel Montes was dispatched in early October to Rome by the government to try to convince the pope to agree on the constitution.
 The archbishop was asked by the government to restrain the clergy who were urging disobedience to the government.
 Comonfort accepted the resignation of Puebla governor Traconis and replaced him with the more moderate Jose Maria Garcia Conde.

 The clerical uprisings did not make up the only insurgency that Comonfort had to deal with, as Governor Santiago Vidaurri of Nuevo León had revolted on the northern frontier, seizing Saltillo and Matehuala.
 Nearly all of the nation's available troops had to be sent to the north to deal with Vidaurri's uprising.

-The garrison of Querétaro City on 13 October fell into the hands of the conservative officer Tomas Mejia.
+The garrison of Querétaro City on 13 October fell into the hands of the conservative officer Tomás Mejía.
 The rebels, in addition to the usual conservative cause of 'religion y fueros' also promised the Indians to protect their landed property which had also been targeted by the Ley Lerdo.

-Another revolt flared up in Puebla City on 20 October when Colonel Joaquin Orihuela and Lieutenant Colonel Miguel Miramon led by Father Francisco Javier Miranda y Morfi, seized the artillery and the ammunition, arrested the governor, commandant general and demanded an end to the Juarez and Lerdo Laws.
+Another revolt flared up in Puebla City on 20 October when Colonel Joaquin Orihuela and Lieutenant Colonel Miguel Miramón led by Father Francisco Javier Miranda y Morfi, seized the artillery and the ammunition, arrested the governor, commandant general and demanded an end to the Juarez and Lerdo Laws.
 The prisoners were later liberated in a rescue by lieutenant colonel Diaz Quijano.

 The revolts united Congress behind the president and acquiesced to Comonfort's request for emergency powers, granting him a vote of confidence joined in even by the progressive hardliners whom Comonfort had previously clashed with.
 A commission was named to negotiate with Vidaurri's government in Nuevo León.